deep-spin/spec/README.md

 ### Data

 1. Download the datasets with the script `download_datasets.sh` (1.6G).
-Yelp dataset should be download separately (6G).
+Yelp dataset should be downloaded separately (6G).

 2. Then run the script `bash generate_datasets.sh` to create train/dev/test partitions for AgNews, IMDB and Yelp.